Accessibility for Ontarians With Disabilities Act, 2005

 Goldblatt Partners is committed to fair and accessible employment practices.

-Goldblatt Partners will accommodate people with disabilities during its recruitment processes, as well as when people are hired.
-This will include the following practices:
+Goldblatt Partners accommodates people with disabilities during its recruitment processes, as well as when people are hired.
+This includes the following practices:

-- Internal and external job postings for employment opportunities at Goldblatt Partners will continue to reflect the Firm’s commitment to the AODA and to providing accommodations for applicants with disabilities in the recruitment process.
+- Internal and external job postings for employment opportunities at Goldblatt Partners reflect the Firm’s commitment to the AODA and to providing accommodations for applicants with disabilities in the recruitment process.

-- Upon request, Goldblatt Partners shall offer applicants selected for an interview accommodation during the interview process.
-Goldblatt Partners shall consult with applicants to determine and provide suitable accommodation commensurate with their accessibility needs.
+- Upon request, Goldblatt Partners offers accommodation during the interview process to applicants selected for an interview.
+Goldblatt Partners consults with applicants to determine and provide suitable accommodation commensurate with their accessibility needs.

-- Similarly, any new employment contracts signed between a non-unionized employee and Goldblatt Partners will include a reference to the Firm’s commitment to AODA principles and to accommodating employees with disabilities.
+- Employment contracts signed between a non-unionized employee and Goldblatt Partners will include a reference to the Firm’s commitment to AODA principles and to accommodating employees with disabilities.

-Goldblatt Partners will take the following steps to formalize the process for developing individual accommodation plans and return-to-work plans for employees that have been absent due to a disability:
+Goldblatt Partners will take the following steps to formalize the process for developing individual accommodation plans, where needed, and return-to-work plans for employees that have been absent due to a disability:

 - Requests for accommodation will be dealt with on a one-on-one basis, in consultation with the union where applicable and requested, and the privacy of the employee will be reasonably protected.